-One of the oldest digital marketing tactics, email marketing, has one of the highest returns on investment to this day.
+One of the oldest digital marketing tactics, email marketing, has one of the highest returns on investment today.

-When you pause to think about the way people engage with email, it makes perfect sense.
+It makes perfect sense when you pause to think about how people engage with email.

 Most people check their inboxes several times a day.
-They have the option of opening an email from a brand right away, or to save it for a later date.
+They can open an email from a brand right away or save it for a later date.

-They can access the message again and again, and it will remain in their minds if it remains undeleted, reasserting itself every time they glance at the inbox.
+They can access the message repeatedly, and it will remain in their minds if it remains undeleted, reasserting itself every time they glance at the inbox.

 Email has the luxury of being desired.
 After all, the recipient had to provide their contact details to the brand at some point of contact.
 As such, it can be leveraged into the driving force behind your conversions and sales.

 But in order to be able to do that, you first need to collect your lead’s email address.
-Read on to learn how you can do that and what some of the most important steps in the process are.
+Read on to learn how you can do that and some of the most important steps in the process.

 The first rule of email collection is rather simple: you need to have a compelling reason for someone to give you their personal contact information.

-A lot of brands make the mistake of expecting someone to just sign up for their email list because the opportunity is there.
+Many brands make a mistake expecting someone to just sign up for their email list because the opportunity is there.
 But people don’t want to be bombarded with emails they have no interest in.

-Plus, they expect to get something in return if they really are going to let you into the privacy of their inbox.
+Plus, they expect to get something in return if they really will let you into their inbox’s privacy.